apache/cordova-docs/docs/en/edge/guide/overview/index.md

 ## Platform Support

-The following shows the set of development tools and device APIs available for each mobile platform:
+The following shows the set of development tools and device APIs available for each mobile platform.
+(Column headers display the CLI's shorthand stubs.)

 <!-- START HTML -->